 Couching the move in the aggressively militarized terms of “energy dominance” adopted by Donald Trump last year, a draft drilling plan released last week put nearly 50 parcels of seabed—many in long-protected areas of the eastern Gulf of Mexico and off California—up for auction to be explored for their hydrocarbon potential.

-Last month, as well, the Republican-dominated U.S. Congress approved a tax reform bill that, among much else, opened the Alaska National Wildlife Refuge to oil and gas seismic crews, road builders, rigs, and pipelines.
+Last month, as well, the Republican-dominated U.S. Congress approved a tax reform bill that, among much else, opened the Arctic National Wildlife Refuge to oil and gas seismic crews, road builders, rigs, and pipelines.

 But despite some recent upticks in crude oil prices, a slowdown in discoveries of new conventional oil, and ongoing instability in key oil-supplying regions like the Persian Gulf and Venezuela, global fossils may not be in any rush to take up the proffered acreage, several analysts say.